 In taking precautions at our facilities, we’re currently not allowing any non-essential visitors unless approved prior to his or her visit.
 For the continued health and safety of our community, every client, healthcare provider, employee, vendor, and visitor must also have their temperature taken upon arrival to be cleared.

 For our clients and on-site community, we have implemented two screenings for all incoming clients prior to admission.
 We screen current clients at all facilities for symptoms or potential exposures and are evaluated immediately as necessary.

 Our doors are open and we are here for you.
 At Northbound, our mission has always been to transform lives and support those overcoming addiction, regardless of current affairs.
 Our commitment is to continue to do so during this challenging time.
 To that end, we’re currently using novel strategies for treatment.
-This includes telehealth service, online meetings, off-site client-only activities, and industry support and guidance webinars.
+This includes online treatment service, online meetings, off-site client-only activities, and industry support and guidance webinars.

 HOMEBOUND – ONLINE TREATMENT OUTPATIENT SUPPORT SERVICES

 At Northbound, we understand that addiction recovery is a journey that is both highly personal and ever-evolving.
 Our mission is to meet our clients exactly where they are in their personal journey and provide support at every step.

 Northbound offers virtual substance abuse treatment through our HomeBound program.
 We support our clients in their addiction recovery from the safety and comfort of their own homes.
 Through advances in digital technology, we’ve developed novel online treatment programs that recreate every aspect of our in-person care.
 Our online support program has been operating since January of 2016.
 Our facilitators and therapists are already well-versed in how to provide virtual care for our clients.